 - Once the oven has fully come to temperature, remove the dutch oven (taking care not to burn yourself, using mitts as it will be HOT).
 Remove the lid and set it aside.

 - If you are not using parchment paper as a liner, then place a small dash of olive oil in the bottom of the dutch oven is a good idea, about 1 tablespoon is plenty. (omit this step if you are using parchment paper)

 - Next, uncover the resting dough and rip the bread with a sharp knife (see my video example), mist with water (optional) and then place it inside the heated dutch oven.

 - Bake at 450°F with the lid on for 20 Minutes.

-- At the 20 minute marker, remove the lid, turn the heat down to 375°F and bake for an additional 15 minutes until the top is golden brown.
+- At the 20 minute marker, remove the lid, turn the heat down to 375°F and remove (carefully to not get burned) the parchment paper and then bake for an additional 15 minutes until the top is golden brown.

 - Remove, rest for at least 15 minutes, then serve warm!